Lynk SQL

 ```

-Joins to a CTE or subquery use a manual `ON` clause (or a column-based `USING(<column>)`) — the relationship-name `USING('rel')` and the no-clause default-join form apply only to entities defined in `entities_relationships.yml`.
+**Joins to a CTE or subquery need a manual `ON` clause (or a column-based `USING(<column>)`): the relationship-name `USING('<join_name>')` and the no-clause default join work only between entities** — a derived table has no relationship to resolve.

 ## Window functions and `QUALIFY`